Fair Value of Financial Instruments

 $11 $ $ $11

-The Company's level 1 financial assets were valued using quoted prices in active markets for identical assets.
+The Company's level 1 financial assets were valued using quoted prices in active markets for identical assets as of December 31, 2024.
 The Company’s level 2 financial assets were determined based on third-party inputs which are either directly or indirectly observable, such as reported trades and broker or dealer quotes.
-The Company's marketable securities have an amortized cost that approximates fair value.
+The Company's marketable securities have an amortized cost that approximates fair value as of December 31, 2024.

-Pursuant to the Company’s stock purchase agreements for the acquisition of Nangate in March of 2018, PolytEDA Cloud LLC (“PolytEDA”) in January of 2021, and Tech-X in April 2025, the selling shareholders are entitled to additional milestone and earn out consideration based on operating income generated by the business and technical achievements.
+Pursuant to the Company’s stock purchase agreements for the acquisition of Nangate in March of 2018 and PolytEDA Cloud LLC (“PolytEDA”) in January of 2021, the selling shareholders are entitled to additional milestone and earn out consideration based on operating income generated by the business and technical achievements.
 The milestone consideration and earn-out liabilities are classified as contingent consideration as the obligations are due in cash.
-As such the obligations are recorded at their fair value and re-valued period to period with any changes recorded to interest income and other income (expense), net in the consolidated statements of loss.
+As such the obligations are recorded at their fair value and re-valued period to period with any changes recorded to interest and other expense, net in the consolidated statements of loss.

 The Company's contingent consideration is valued using a discounted cash flow model, and the assumptions used in preparing the discounted cash flow model include estimates for interest rates and the amount of cash flows, in addition to the expected net revenue, operating income and technical achievement of the acquired technology.

-The following is a reconciliation of changes in the liability related to contingent consideration:
+The following is a reconciliation of changes in the liability related to contingent consideration during the years ended December 31, 2024 and 2023:

 Year Ended December 31,